-- O How do I identify cases for inclusion? - If there is doubt over the inclusion or exclusion of an individual case, it is reasonable to check with the clinician leading the audit at your site. - We suggest that cases should be identified prospectively.
+• How do I identify cases for inclusion?

+- If there is doubt over the inclusion or exclusion of an individual case, it is reasonable to check with the lead clinician for the audit at your site. - We suggest that cases should be identified prospectively.